dotnet/training-tutorials/content/csharp/getting-started/logical-expressions.md

 - "Good Evening"
 - "Good Night"

 It's up to you which times should serve as the starting and ending ranges for each of the greetings.
 If you need a refresher on how to get the current time, see [Working with Dates and Times](datetimes.md).
 When testing your program, you'll probably want to use a ``DateTime`` variable you define, rather than the current time.
-Once you're confident the program works correctly, you can substitute ``DateTime.Now`` for your variable.
+Once you're confident the program works correctly, you can substitute ``DateTime.Now`` for your variable (or keep your variable and just assign ``DateTime.Now`` as its value, which is often a better approach).